By Roy L Hales

 Finding The Sweet Spots

-Brad Buckingham and the team used computer modelling to find the sweet spots where BC’s wave energy would be most advantageous.
+Brad Buckham and the team used computer modelling to find the sweet spots where BC’s wave energy would be most advantageous.
 They searched BC’s coastline from the Columbia River to Haida Gwaii.
 They found “wave energy generation would occur at locations closest to communities currently at high risk from electrical supply interruptions.”

 As for the cost, the authors believe that if it receives “the sort of public sector support that wind and solar have received … wave energy could potentially follow a similar path of cost reductions.”